ajpiter/RProTips/Projects/Census/README.md

 The inspiration for this project is Data Camp's course "Analyzing US Census Data in R" Information was modified based on my curiosity and simplifying steps for future reference

+Could be a useful tool, but is a memory hog on personal computers.

 - Tidycensys Package: Pull Census datasets in R using the Census API
 - Tigris Package: Load Census shapefiles as spatial objects in R